-A key feature of vRAN is that it runs mainly on general-purpose processors (GPPs), typically x86-64 processors, instead of dedicated baseband hardware.
-These CPUs are flexible and widely available, allowing operators to implement RAN more easily and reduce deployment complexity.
-While GPUs are explored for specific use cases, their higher power consumption and integration challenges have limited mainstream adoption.
-To fully benefit from CPU-based processing, the software must be optimized to take advantage of the CPU's architecture.
-One important technique is single instruction, multiple data (SIMD), which has been a hot topic in modern vRAN and O-RAN baseband implementations.
-SIMD allows the same operation to be applied to multiple data elements in parallel.
-It has been widely used in fields like computer vision and image processing, where parallel operations on thousands of pixels are required in real-time tasks such as autonomous vehicles and robots \cite{vanderMarkGavrilaRealtimeDenseStereo2006}.
+A key consequence of this shift is that vRAN and O-RAN rely primarily on general-purpose processors (GPPs), typically x86-64 CPUs, instead of dedicated baseband hardware.
+While GPUs have been explored for certain use cases, their higher power consumption and integration complexity have limited their widespread adoption in practical deployments.
+As a result, achieving real-time PHY-layer processing on CPU-based platforms requires efficient exploitation of CPU micro-architectural features.
+Single instruction, multiple data (SIMD) processing has therefore emerged as a critical enabler for modern vRAN and O-RAN baseband implementations, as it allows the same operation to be applied to multiple data elements in parallel.
+SIMD has been widely used in domains such as computer vision and image processing, where real-time parallel processing on thousands of pixels is required for applications including autonomous vehicles and robotics \cite{vanderMarkGavrilaRealtimeDenseStereo2006}.
 In wireless systems, SIMD can be applied to core baseband functions such as multiple-input multiple-output (MIMO) detection, which involves large vector and matrix computations \cite{singhSIMDenabledPhysicsinspiredMIMO2024}.
 This approach enables faster physical (PHY) layer processing without relying on external accelerators.
 Recent research has also addressed how to optimize data arrangement and memory access patterns in open-source vRAN platforms~\cite{WangHuEnablingEfficientSIMD2021}.
 In contrast, this paper targets algorithm-level acceleration and demonstrates the practical feasibility of SIMD-based MIMO detection under commercial 3GPP PHY parameters.
-The result highlights the potential for PHY-layer software optimization that directly reduces processing latency in real-world RAN deployments.
+The result highlights the potential for PHY-layer software optimization that reduces processing latency in real-world RAN deployments.